canjs/canjs/model/doc/deprecated_model.md

 responses into a data format useful for converting them into a can.Model instance AND for converting them into that instance.
 In 2.1, [can.Model.parseModel] should be used to convert the ajax response into a data format useful to [can.Model.model].
+[can.Model.makeFindOne] can be used for further customizing how a response is converted into a model instance.

 @description Convert raw data into a can.Model instance.
 If data's [can.Model.id id] matches a item in the store's `id`, `data` is merged with the instance and the